 Pamela Relph MBE

-The GB Paralympic Rowing Team heard about Pam from Monica, Pam’s older sister who represents Great Britain as an able-bodied rower.
+The GB Paralympic Rowing Team heard about Pam from Monica, Pam’s older sister who represented Great Britain as an able-bodied rower.
 Within nine months of taking up the sport Pam became 2011 World Champion in the Legs, Trunk and Arms Mixed Coxed Four (LTA4+).
 The following year Pam went on to win Gold at London 2012.
 Pam has won 15 consecutive international races and is now preparing for Rio 2016.